blazeshomida/Bookmark/README.md

-# Frontend Mentor - Bookmark landing page solution
+# Frontend Mentor - Bookmark landing page solution <!-- omit from toc -->

 This is a solution to the [Bookmark landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bookmark-landing-page-5d0b588a9edda32581d29158).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.